-We’ll start with the good news: depending on your specific insurance plan, you might receive coverage for a portion of Candid’s price.
+We’ll start with the good news: depending on your specific insurance plan, you might receive coverage for a portion of your dentist’s price for Candid.
 But there’s also a chance that your insurer will deny your claim (even if you have orthodontic benefits).
 How can you find out?
 Read this guide.
-It will explain the policies and procedures involved with benefit claims for Candid’s at-home orthodontic treatment.
+It will explain the insurance policies and procedures your dentist might have for Candid clear aligner treatment.

 Table of Contents

 Does Standard Health Insurance Cover Orthodontics?

 In short: no, it doesn’t.
-And this is normally the case whether you’re considering a traditional orthodontic treatment option like braces, or an at-home option like Candid.
-Health insurance plans are separate from dental insurance plans, so they’ll usually only cover serious, medically-necessary procedures on the face and jaw.
+And this is normally the case whether you’re considering a traditional orthodontic treatment option like braces, Invisalign, or Candid, or an at-home aligner service like Byte or SmileDirectClub.
+Health insurance plans are separate from dental insurance plans, so they’ll usually only cover serious, medically necessary procedures on the face and jaw.
 Standard health insurance does not cover routine cleanings, fillings, and orthodontic work.

 What If I Have Dental Insurance?

 Dental insurance can be paired with standard health insurance to cover preventative care like semiannual cleanings and other routine procedures (fillings, root canals, etc.).